-- health care provider.
-If the health care provider fails to submit additional information, or the prior authorization is deemed considered denied and a new request must shall be submitted. - (f) If the health insurer wishes to audit the prior authorization or if the information regarding step therapy is incomplete, the prior authorization may be transferred to the peer review process within two business days from the day on the electronic receipt of the prior authorization request. - (g) A prior authorization approved by a managed care organization is carried over to health insurers, the public employees insurance agency Public Employees Insurance Agency, and all other managed care organizations for three months if the services are provided within the state. - (h) The health insurer shall use national best practice guidelines to evaluate a prior authorization. - (i) If a prior authorization is rejected by the health insurer and the health care practitioner who submitted the prior authorization requests an appeal by peer review of the decision to reject, the peer review shall be with a health care practitioner, similar in specialty, education, and background.
-The health insurer's medical director has the ultimate decision regarding the appeal determination and the health care practitioner has the option to consult with the medical director after the peer-to-peer consultation.
-Time frames regarding this peer-to-peer appeal process shall take no longer than 30 five business days from the date of request of the peer-to-peer consultation.
-Time frames regarding the appeal of a decision on a prior authorization shall taken no longer than 10 business days from the date of the adverse decision. - (j) (1) Any prescription written for an inpatient at the time of discharge requiring a prior authorization shall may not be subject to prior authorization requirements and shall be immediately approved for not less than three days: Provided, That the cost of the medication does not exceed \$5,000 per day and the physician shall note on the prescription or notify the pharmacy that the prescription is being provided at discharge.
-After the three-day time frame, a prior authorization must shall be obtained.
+(f) If the health insurer wishes to audit the prior authorization or if the information regarding step therapy is incomplete, the prior authorization may be transferred to the peer review process within two business days from the day on the electronic receipt of the prior authorization request.

+(g) A prior authorization approved by a managed care organization is carried over to health insurers, the Public Employees Insurance Agency, and all other managed care organizations for three months if the services are provided within the state.

+62 (h) The health insurer shall use national best practice guidelines to evaluate a prior63 authorization.

+64 (i) If a prior authorization is rejected by the health insurer and the health care practitioner 65 who submitted the prior authorization requests an appeal by peer review of the decision to reject, 66 the peer review shall be with a health care practitioner, similar in specialty, education, and 67 background.
+The health insurer's medical director has the ultimate decision regarding the appeal 68 determination and the health care practitioner has the option to consult with the medical director 69 after the peer-to-peer consultation.
+Time frames regarding this peer-to-peer appeal process shall 70 take no longer than five business days from the date of request of the peer-to-peer consultation.
+71 Time frames regarding the appeal of a decision on a prior authorization shall taken no longer than 72 10 business days from the date of the appeal submission.

+(j) (1) Any prescription written for an inpatient at the time of discharge requiring a prior authorization may not be subject to prior authorization requirements and shall be immediately approved for not less than three days: Provided, That the cost of the medication does not exceed \$5,000 per day and the physician shall note on the prescription or notify the pharmacy that the prescription is being provided at discharge.
+After the three-day time frame, a prior authorization shall be obtained.